 PIN NUMBER SYMBOL DESCRIPTION 1 ISEN2_NB Individual current sensing for Channel 2 of the Northbridge VR.
 When ISEN2_NB is pulled to +5V, the controller will disable Channel 2 and the Northbridge VR will run single-phase.
 2 NTC_NB Thermistor input to VR_HOT_L circuit to monitor Northbridge VR temperature.
 3 IMON_NB Northbridge output current monitor.
 A current proportional to the Northbridge VR output current is sourced from this pin.
-4 SVC Serial VID clock input from the CPU processor master device.
+4 svc Serial VID clock input from the CPU processor master device.
 5 VR_HOT_L Thermal indicator signal to AMD CPU.
 Thermal overload open drain output indicator active LOW.
 6 SVD Serial VID data bi-directional signal from the CPU processor master device to the VR.
 7 VDDIO VDDIO is the processor memory interface power rail and this pin serves as the reference to the controller IC for this processor I/O signal level.
 8 SVT Serial VID Telemetry (SVT) data line input to the CPU from the controller IC.
-Telemetry and VID-on-the-fly complete signal provided on from this pin.
+Telemetry and VID-on-the-fly complete signal provided from this pin.
 9 ENABLE Enable input.
 A high level logic on this pin enables both VRs.
 10 PWROK System power good input.
 When this pin is high, the SVI 2 interface is active and the I 2 C protocol is running.
 While this pin is low, the SVC and SVD input states determine the pre-PWROK metal VID.
-This pin must be low prior to the ISL62773 PGOOD output going high per the AMD SVI 2.0 Controller Guidelines.
+This pin must be low prior to the ISL6277 PGOOD output going high per the AMD SVI 2.0 Controller Guidelines.
 11 IMON Core output current monitor.
-A current proportional to the Core VR output current is sourced from this pin.
-12 NTC Thermistor input to VR_HOT_L circuit to monitor Core VR temperature.
+A current proportional to the Core VR output current is sourced from this pin 12 NTC Thermistor input to VR_HOT_L circuit to monitor Core VR temperature.
 13 ISEN3 ISEN3 is the individual current sensing for Channel 3.
 When ISEN3 is pulled to +5V, the controller disables Channel 3, and the Core VR runs in two-phase mode.
+14 ISEN2 Individual current sensing for Channel 2 of the Core VR.
+When ISEN2 is pulled to +5V, the controller disables Channel 2, and the Core VR runs in single-phase mode.